Jay Foreman: YouTube

 Foreman created his YouTube channel in April 2006.
 Its content focuses on a variety of comic educational series such as Unfinished London, Politics Unboringed, and Map Men (presented with Mark Cooper-Jones), as well as music videos for his songs and clips from his comedy shows.
-In September 2025, the name of the channel was changed from "Jay Foreman" to "Jay and Mark" to represent Mark Cooper-Jones's involvement, particularly in the web series 'Map Men'.
+In September 2025, the name of the channel was changed from "Jay Foreman" to "Jay and Mark", and later to "Map Men", to represent Mark Cooper-Jones's involvement, particularly in the web series 'Map Men'.

 Unfinished London

 Unfinished London is an educational mini-series which premiered in 2009.
 Foreman created and co-writes the series with Paul Kendler, who often features within the episodes themselves.
-As of 2025 there are 15 episodes, with the most recent being released in 2022.
+As of May 2026, there are 15 episodes, with the most recent being released in 2022.
 The series premiered on YouTube with each episode or set of handling a specific area of the evolution of London's infrastructure, urban planning, and local government.
 The series was initially only meant to exist as a single episode to function as a skills showcase but the reception convinced Foreman to continue making them.